Dr. Alex Stone, DPT, CSCS

 Check it out now!

-Ekrin launched their company with this gun, and so far, it’s been a great muscle massager.
-It has so much going for it; best of all, it has all the proper aspects for a plantar fasciitis massage gun.
+Ekrin launched their company with this device, and so far, it’s been a great muscle massager.
+It has so much going for it; best of all, it has all the proper aspects for a massage gun for plantar fasciitis.

-First, we invite you to watch our video to see our initial impressions and tests of this device.
+First, we invite you to watch our video to see our initial impressions and tests of this foot massage gun.
 Observe its quality and power.

 As you can see, it has an angled handle, which improves its ergonomics.
-This reduces stress and fatigue on the wrist during percussive therapy.
+This reduces stress and fatigue on the wrist when using the massage gun feet.

 But this massage gun’s best characteristic comes where it really matters—performance!
-It has a 12mm amplitude, which is just perfect for relieving foot pain.
+It has a 12mm amplitude, which is just perfect for massaging plantar fasciitis and relieving foot pain.
 It doesn’t hit too hard, and it’s not vibrational either—exactly as you need it to be.

 Remember how we said that you need a bit of pressure on the quads and hamstrings?
 Well, this percussion massager has up to 56 lbs. of stall force, which is enough to apply pressure to those large muscles.